 See below to access the latest Genesee County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Click here for a printable pdf summary of how Genesee County is performing on all ACT Rochester indicators.
+Stay tuned for a printable pdf summary of how Genesee County is performing on all ACT Rochester indicators, due summer 2019.